Concepts Index

 - Memory Poisoning (Agentic AI) — Memory poisoning is the injection of adversarial content into an agent’s persistent memory stores — conversation history, episodic memory…

-- METR 2025 RCT — AI Productivity Counter-Evidence — In July 2025, METR (Model Evaluation and Threat Research) published a randomized controlled trial showing that enabling early-2025 AI too…
+- METR RCT: AI Productivity Counter-Evidence — In July 2025, METR (Model Evaluation and Threat Research) published a randomized controlled trial showing that enabling early-2025 AI too…

-- Model-Layer Attacks (Extraction, Inversion, Membership Inference) — A family of three named attack classes that target the deployed model rather than the agent’s surrounding orchestration.
+- Model-Layer Attacks — A family of three named attack classes that target the deployed model rather than the agent’s surrounding orchestration.

 - Monotonic Attenuation — The protocol-level invariant of capability-based delegation: a child capability is always a subset of its parent.